TL;DR

 5.1 Touch ID to authorize copy and paste

-One commenter suggests to ssh from the VM to the host to retrieve clipboard contents, but to limit the commands that can be executed via authorized_keys and additionally require Touch ID for each request to read/write the host clipboard.
+One commenter suggests using SSH from the VM to the host to retrieve clipboard contents, while limiting the commands executable via authorized_keys and requiring Touch ID for each request to read or write the host clipboard.
 In another comment they wrote that allow more commands, which they filter via a script.

 6 Conclusion

-While Visual Studio Code’s Remote Development and Dev Container extensions simplify workflows and ensure consistent development environments, Microsoft’s documentation lacks warnings about the limited isolation these tools provide – even when used with virtual or remote machines.
+Although Visual Studio Code’s Remote Development and Dev Container extensions simplify workflows and ensure consistent development environments, Microsoft’s documentation does not warn about the limited isolation these tools provide – even when used with virtual or remote machines.
 As a result, many developers mistakenly expect robust security boundaries where none exist.

-A more secure approach involves running all development tools inside the VM and deliberately limiting integrations such as file sharing, clipboard access, and device pass-through between the host and the VM.
+If you do require more isolation, a more secure approach involves running all development tools within the VM and deliberately limiting integrations – such as file sharing, clipboard access, and device pass-through – between the host and the VM.
 This strategy helps ensure that development environments remain isolated and secure, mitigating potential risks associated with unintended interactions between the host and the virtual machine.

 Footnotes

-1. In Parallels on Mac, for example, selecting the “Software development” profile for a Windows VM configures Parallels to mount the Mac user folder in the Windows VM and vice versa.
-It is additionally configured to share all cloud folders and mount Mac volumes in the VM.↩︎
+For example, in Parallels on Mac, selecting the “Software development” profile for a Windows VM configures Parallels to mount the Mac user folder in the Windows VM – and vice versa – and also shares cloud folders and Mac volumes by default.↩︎